 When I started learning German, people offered a million reasons why I shouldn’t.

-Let’s tell the other half of the story today.
+Let’s put that myth to rest and tell the other half of the story today.

 What Is a Dialect?